mliakos/my-blog-netlify/content/posts/real-time-scrum-voting-app-using-react-redux-tailwind-firebase-realtime-database-part-1-application-structure.md

 Then I search for **reusable components** which will either be placed in a `common `module folder (in bigger projects) or will just be created with reusability in mind (dynamic, prop-based styling, etc.).

 **Wrappers** are also reusable components which wrap other (child) components to provide them with extra functionality (visual or logical).
 They are officially called[ HOCs or Higher Order Components](https://reactjs.org/docs/higher-order-components.html).
 I search for those kind of components, too.
-Imagine a component `Layout` which wraps our pages and provides them with static elements like `Header`, `Footer`, `Menu`, etc. or a `Card` component which wraps its children in a card-like element.
+Imagine a `Layout` component which wraps our pages and provides them with static elements like `Header`, `Footer`, `Menu`, etc. or a `Card` component which wraps its children in a card-like element.

-Next, I try to **delegate possible state (stateful vs stateless)** to each one of them, in case we are not using a centralized store for state management.
-In this case we will be using Redux, so only purely local state will be in-component.
+Next, I try to **delegate possible state** to each one of them (identifying **stateful** and **stateless** components), in case we are not using a centralized store for state management.
+In this case we will be using **[Redux](https://redux.js.org/)**, so only purely local state will be in-component.

 Finally, I plan the app's folder structure as well as possible.
 Should the need to make changes down the road arise, especially if the app grows, a solid foundation is going to make for a resilient app.